Perth Rectangular Stadium: WAFL

 Australian rules football club East Perth Football Club moved to Perth Oval from Wellington Square in 1910, and played at the ground until 1999 except in 1940 due to a dispute with the Perth City Council over rents, and in 1988 and 1989 when the WAFL attempted an unsuccessful move to the WACA.
 After the Royals played their last match at the ground, they permanently moved away in 2003.

 In 1956 the F.D.
 Book Stand was built as part of East Perth Football Club's golden jubilee celebrations.
 It was named after administrator Fred Book, who was instrumental in ensuring Perth Oval stayed as a sporting ground during World War II.

-The ground was briefly used as a home base for East Perth's WAFL rivals West Perth and Perth.
 Six West Australian Football League Grand Finals were played at Perth Oval, the first being in 1912 and the last in 1935.
+The ground was also briefly used as a home base for East Perth's WAFL rivals West Perth and Perth at various points.